Further Investigation of the Survivability of Code Technical Debt Items: Results

-We use the median as the measure of central tendency to minimize the effect of outliers~\cite{leys2013detecting}.
-We use median values as the references of analysis, as summarized in Table~\ref{tab:issues_descriptives}.
-We can observe that the majority of the code TDIs detected in the industrial systems are removed before $43^{th}$ and $5^{th}$ days (before $58^{th}$ and $8^{th}$ commits) respectively.
-In open source systems, the majority of the code TDIs are removed before $21^{st}$, $36^{th}$, and $14^{th}$ days (before $96^{th}$, $17^{th}$, and $87^{th}$ commits) respectively.
+Table~\ref{tab:issues_descriptives} summarises the descriptive statistics for the number of survived days and commits for all systems.
+The table distinguishes between the industrial systems and open-source systems for each row labelled as \textit{Industry} and \textit{Open-Source}.
+We use the median as the measure of central tendency to minimise the effect of outliers~\cite{leys2013detecting}.
+We use median values as the references of analysis, as summarised in Table~\ref{tab:issues_descriptives}.
+Note that the data presented in Figure~\ref{fig:02_all_issues_box} and Table~\ref{tab:issues_descriptives} are only representative of the cases with terminal event occurred.

+We observe that the majority of the code TDIs detected in the industrial 1 are removed before the $43^{rd}$ day (before $58^{th}$ commit), and the majority of the code TDIs detected in the industrial 2 are removed before the $580^{th}$ day (before $496^{th}$ commit).
+In open-source systems, the majority of the code TDIs are removed before the $398^{th}$ day (before $722^{nd}$ commit).

-Fig.~\ref{fig:03_all_issues_surv} illustrates the calculated survival probability curves for all five systems (survived days on the left and survived commits on the right).
+Figure~\ref{fig:03_all_issues_surv} illustrates the calculated survival probability curves for all the systems (survived days on the left and survived commits on the right).
+The first row belongs to the industrial 1 system, the second row belongs to the industrial 2 system, and the third row belongs to the open-source systems.

-The first thing we observe is that survivability of code TDIs vary in the systems under investigation, both in terms of number of days and in number of commits.
-Considering these calculated probability curves, the survival probability of code TDIs in terms of survived days is highest in the case of \textit{OS2}. \textit{OS1} and \textit{OS3} have higher survival probability of code TDIs in terms of survived days than \textit{Ind1} and \textit{Ind2}.
-In general, the survival probability of code TDIs in terms of survived days is higher in open-source systems.
-Having higher survivability probability in terms of days means that for the same number of days, code TDIs in \textit{OS2} have higher probability of surviving as compared to the probability of a code TDI surviving with the same number of days in the other systems.
-In other words, we have observed that in the analyzed systems, code TDIs tend to be removed faster, in terms of number of days, in industrial settings.
+Our first observation is that the survivability of code TDIs vary in the systems under investigation, both in terms of the number of days and the number of commits.
+Considering these calculated probability curves, the survival probability of code TDIs in terms of survived days is highest in open-source systems.
+In contrast, the survival probability of code TDIs in industrial systems is lower.
+Having a higher survivability probability in terms of days means that for the same number of days, code TDIs in open-source systems have a higher probability of surviving as compared to the probability of a code TDI surviving with the same number of days in the industrial systems.
+In other words, we have observed that in the analysed systems, code TDIs tend to be removed faster, in terms of the number of days, in industrial settings.